AjaniBilby/hx-keep/readme.md

 > Note: `hx-push` will not automatically clear the data as soon as they expire, it will only prune data when a window is started

+### `hx-history="false"`

+This library will respect [hx-history](https://htmx.org/attributes/hx-history/), and omit any inputs or elements with this attribute when saving it's data.

 ---

 ## Http Headers